run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/installation-and-upgrade/perform-installation/install-apache-solr.md

 [root@server /tmp]#

 ```
-Import CITSmart settings into the SOLR.
+Import 4biz settings into the SOLR.
 To do this, send via scp to the server the base_knowledge_configs.zip file that was downloaded from the partner area.
 Assuming the file is in `/tmp`, and you have the unzip, run the command below:

 ``` shell
 [root@server /tmp]# unzip base_conhecimento_configs.zip -d /opt/solr-6.4.2/